subluminal-byte/mpv-config-video-image-viewer/README.md

 # Scripts

 In mpv as video player, I have 3 lua scripts. height-profiles.lua loads conditional profiles based on video height.
 UD = 2K/4K+ videos.
 FHD = height < 1440 and => 1080.
 HD = < 1080 and >= 720 and finally, SD = all else meaning < 720.
 Change the lua file to suit your needs.
 Profiles are defined in mpv.conf. live-filters.lua can insert arbitrary ffmpeg filters on the fly.
 Use the key '`' to call it.
 In the little line that appears at the bottom of the screen, type in the ffmpeg filter of your choice ( without adding vf or lavfi ). youtube-quality.lua can be used for runtime switching of youtube video and/or audio formats.
 I slightly modified it to scale better in fullscreen and added video filesize.
 Also vcodec format is slightly modified for better looking output.
 Original lua is linked at the end of the README.

+For mpvi, playing a single image will automatically add entries to playlist using autoload.lua. status-line.lua shows filename, file size and image dimensions.

 # Shaders